.

 Defendant's attorney says his client knew he "hit something" but not whether it was a person.

-The attorney of the San Ramon lawyer charged with felony hit-and-run in the death of a bicyclist struck and killed on Dougherty Valley Road in May gave a clue in an interview with Patch as to his possible defense.
+The attorney representing a San Ramon lawyer charged with felony hit-and-run in the death of a bicyclist struck and killed on Dougherty Valley Road in May gave a clue in an interview with Patch as to his possible defense.

 Spencer Freeman Smith, due back in court at the Gale-Schenone Hall of Justice Pleasanton on Tuesday to have a "special master" appointed to the case, also faces a misdemeanor count of vehicular manslaughter.